markrebec/excursion/README.md

 ## Usage

-Once you've configured and launched your applications, you'll have access to the excursion url helpers in your controllers and views.
-Let's use two applications, `AppOne` and `AppTwo`, as an example.
+Excursion will automatically add this application to the route pool on initialization unless you've configured it to behave otherwise.
+Once an application has been registered with the route pool, any other applications configured with that same route pool will have access to url helpers for that application.

+### URL Helpers

+The url helpers are available for use in your controllers and views by default, and can be used just like normal url helpers (except they're namespaced to the parent application).
+So, for example let's take two applications that need to be able to bounce a user back and forth - `AppOne` and `AppTwo`.

 ```ruby
 # AppOne using a route from AppTwo in a controller action